studioether/urban-lamp-frontend/README.md

 `git push --set-upstream origin <your branch name>` then create a new pull request to be reviewed and approved by the parent account.

-Remeber to change your local clone to the main branch and pull the latest update of the base branch so you have the latest code before you make new changes.
+Remeber to change your local clone to the staging branch and pull the latest update of the staging branch so you have the latest code before you make new changes.

 ## branching convention
 When creating a new branch, please follow this convention `<your-initials>/<sprint-name>/<title-of-your-user-story>` For Instance: oh/orion/implement-bookmarking-feature

+## When You want to make a pull request!!!
+Please make a pull request to the staging area(staging branch) where the code can be tested before and approved before being merged to the production branch (main branch)

 # React + TypeScript + Vite